Express Yourself (Madonna song): Chart performance

 In Australia, "Express Yourself" debuted on the ARIA Singles Chart at number 36 on June 4, 1989.
 After five weeks, the song reached a peak of number five on the chart, staying there for one week, before descending the chart.
 It was present for a total of 19 weeks on the chart, and was certified Gold by the Australian Recording Industry Association (ARIA) for shipment of 35,000 copies of the single.
 At the year-end charts of ARIA, "Express Yourself" was the 28th best-selling Australian single of 1989.
 In New Zealand, the song debuted at number five on the RIANZ Singles Chart, and reaching a peak of number two after three weeks.
 It was present for a total of 12 weeks on the chart.

 "Express Yourself" was released in the United Kingdom on June 3, 1989, and entered the UK Singles Chart at number ten, moving to its peak of number five the next week.
 "Express Yourself" was the 85th best-selling song of 1989 in the UK, with the British Phonographic Industry (BPI) certifying it silver, for shipment of 200,000 copies of the single.
-"Express Yourself" was Madonna's eighth number one single on the European Hot 100 Singles chart, reaching the top on July 1, 1989, and staying at number one for three weeks.
+"Express Yourself" was Madonna's eighth number one single on the Eurochart Hot 100 Singles chart, reaching the top on July 1, 1989, and staying at number one for three weeks.
 In Belgium, "Express Yourself" debuted at number 16 on the Ultratop chart on June 10, 1989, and reached a peak of number three.
 In the Netherlands, "Express Yourself" debuted at number 27 on the Dutch Top 40, and reached a peak of five on July 1, 1989.
 The song reached a peak of number three in Germany, where it remained for two weeks, before spending a total of 18 weeks on the chart.
 On the Swiss Singles Chart, "Express Yourself" was one of the highest debuting song on the issued dated June 11, 1989.
 After seven weeks, the song reached the top of the chart for one week, becoming Madonna's third number-one single there.